 In Conclusion: Why Does My Dog Scratch My Bedsheets?

-Although your dog scratching your bedsheets and pillows is nothing to worry about, it does mean some inconvenience to your life, especially when if your dog has been out for the day and comes home dirty.
+Although your dog scratching your bedsheets and pillows is nothing to worry about, it does mean some inconvenience to your life, especially when your dog has been out for the day and comes home dirty.

 Spending money on new sheets is also not a good option, so the best thing to do would be to invest your time in training your dog.